samizak/nftportfolio.app/README.md

 A comprehensive web application for tracking, analyzing, and visualizing your NFT portfolio across the Ethereum blockchain.

+This project utilizes a dedicated backend service, available at: [`nft-backend-service`](https://github.com/samizak/nft-backend-service)

 ## Portfolio Page

 ![Portfolio Preview](public/portfolio-preview.png)